-If a beneficiary has Amyotrophic Lateral Sclerosis (ALS, also known as Lou Gehrig’s disease), that individual will automatically be enrolled in Medicare Part A and Part B starting in the month that their disability benefits begin.
+If a beneficiary has Amyotrophic Lateral Sclerosis, that individual will automatically be enrolled in Medicare Part A and B starting the month that disability benefits begin.

 Enrolling in Original Medicare

-There are a few ways to enroll in Original Medicare, Part A and Part B, through Social Security:
+There are a few ways to enroll in Original Medicare, Parts A, and B, through Social Security: